Trooper stopped driver and let her go before deadly crash

 Authorities say 51-year-old Lynn DeWolfe hit and killed motorcyclist Christopher Weisz in August 2017, in Reading, Massachusetts.
 DeWolfe was reportedly under the influence at the time.

-It was later learned that a trooper had stopped DeWolfe, but let her go just minutes before the deadly crash, WDHD-TV reports.
+It was later learned that a trooper had stopped DeWolfe, but let her go just minutes before the deadly crash, WHDH-TV reports.

 Authorities want to know why DeWolfe was allowed to continue driving after her initial interaction with police.